kaidohussar/contentstorage-i18next-plugin/IMPLEMENTATION_GUIDE.md

 ## That's It!

 Your app now:
-- ✅ Loads translations from ContentStorage
+- ✅ Loads translations from Contentstorage
 - ✅ Works normally in production
 - ✅ Enables click-to-edit in live editor